patrickfrey/mewa/doc/faq.md

 The ```self``` is also added as private reference to the context used for resolving types there, so it does not have to be explicitely defined.
 If defined like this, private members are accessible from the private context, in the body of methods.
 Outside, in the public context, private members are not accessible, because there exist no reduction from the public context type to the private context type.

 The example _language1_ implements private/public access restrictions on type.
 This means that a method can access the private data of another instance of the same class like for example in C++.
+To make the private members of other instances beside the own ```self``` reference of a class accessible in a method, a reduction from the public reference type to the private reference type is declared in every method scope.

 <a name="visibilityRuleErrors"/>

 #### How to report error on violation of visibility rules implemented as types?

-If visibility rules are implemented with privilege levels represented as types with reductions from the inner (private) layer to the next outer layer, then you can also define the reductions in the other direction, from the outer to the inner layer.
-The constructors of there reductions could be implemented as functions throwing an error if applied.
-Define an own tag for these kind of reductions and use these tags as part of the mask when resolving types.
+For reporting implied but illegal type deductions like for example writing to a const variable, you can define reductions with a constructor throwing an error if applied.
+A high weight can ensure that the forbidden path declared as error is taken only if no other legal path is found.

 <a name="localFunctionCaptureRules"/>